-Edward Kehoe is the co-head of King & Spalding’s International Arbitration Practice, and a member of the firm’s ten-person management committee.
+Edward Kehoe is the Managing Partner of King & Spalding’s New York office and co-head of the firm’s International Arbitration Practice.
+Mr. Kehoe recently completed a three-year term on the firm’s ten-person management committee.

 - Ongoing arbitration for investor against the Republic of Ecuador under bilateral investment treaty, involving $9 billion.